Skip to content

 Sim2Real

 This guide covers the middleware and deployment-side software stack used to move LAV2 from simulator-only validation toward software-in-the-loop and hardware-adjacent workflows.
-In the current repository, the current entrypoint for that work lives under sim2real/.
+In this repository, the entrypoint for that work lives under sim2real/.

 Scope